Does Silence Mean Liberty, or Constraint ?

 Did Jesus Say, One Cup ?

-Many people hold to the teaching that we must ALL, drink from ONE cup, when we take the Lord’s supper.
+Some people hold to the teaching that we must ALL, drink from ONE cup, when we take the Lord’s supper.
 Because they think, that Jesus was saying; “Drink ye ALL, from this cup.”
 But of course, if Jesus had been saying that, then we’d have to have THAT cup, in our possession, wouldn’t we?
-But of course that’s impossible, so we can see how ridiculous that is.
+But of course that’s impossible, so we can see how unreasonable that conclusion is.

 And so those people say; Well, Jesus didn’t mean THAT particular cup, He simply meant from ONE cup.
 But we can read the scripture over and over again, and no matter how many times we read it, we see that Jesus doesn’t say anything, about ONE cup.
 As a matter of fact, the scriptures are SILENT, about the number of cups to be used.
 And so in this case, the silence of the scriptures, gives us the liberty, and the freedom, to choose for ourselves, how many cups we will use, as we drink OF, the fruit of the vine.